George's Marvelous Medicine

 - Blessed with Suck: Subverted.
 When Grandma becomes a giantess she crashes through the roof and needs to get unstuck, later she has to sleep in the granary because she doesn't fit in the house; despite this, however, she's still perfectly happy with her new size.

-- Body Horror: What happens to the second and third chickens that drink George's experimental medicines when he tries to replicate the original medicine.
+- Body Horror: What happens to the second and third chickens that drink George's experimental medicines when he tries to replicate the original formula.
 One grows super long legs and the other gets a six foot long neck.
 Averted with the fourth "test subject" chicken, which simply shrinks until it's the size of a newly hatched chick.

 - Do Not Try This at Home: Modern editions of the book come with warnings to children that mixing thirty odd different chemicals in a pot and giving it to your relatives to drink would probably in fact be quite poisonous.
 Sad thing is that there is probably at least one kid that needed to to hear it.